fpagliughi/sockpp/README.md

 ## New in v0.8.1

-This release attempts to fix some of the outstanding build issues on Windows with MSVC and resolv some old issues and PR commits.
+This release attempts to fix some of the outstanding build issues on Windows with MSVC and resolve some old issues and PR commits.

 - Cherry picked most of the non-TLS commits in PR [#17](https://github.com/fpagliughi/sockpp/pull/17)
     - Connector timeouts